Dysport vs. Botox: Key Differences, Cost, Results, and Which Is Right for You

 Botox works by using a purified form of botulinum toxin type A. When injected into targeted facial muscles, it temporarily blocks the nerve signals that cause those muscles to contract.
 The result is smoother skin, softened wrinkles, and a refreshed, more youthful look without surgery or downtime.

-Beyond cosmetics, Botox is also used in medicine to treat conditions like migraines, excessive sweating (hyperhidrosis), and muscle stiffness, making it a versatile treatment trusted by dermatologists and plastic surgeons worldwide.
+Beyond cosmetics, Botox is also used in medicine to treat conditions like migraines, excessive sweating (hyperhidrosis), and muscle stiffness.

 Types of Botox